melbournebioinformatics/MelBioInf_docs/docs/tutorials/unix/unix.md

     Rename *sample_c.fastq* to *sample_3.fastq*

-    After 4.1 and 4.2 you should have a *samples* directory with 3 files that follow the name naming convention.
+    After 4.1 and 4.2 you should have a *samples* directory with 3 files that follow the same naming convention.

 ??? example "4.3 Change file permissions"